shutech2001/ls-calib-gp/README.md

 # LSCalibGB
-Materials for "Location-Scale Calibration for General Bayes"
+Materials for "Location-Scale Calibration for Generalized Posterior"

 ## What is This Repository?

-This repository includes an implementation of our paper, "Location-Scale Calibration for General Bayes".
+This repository includes an implementation of our paper, "Location-Scale Calibration for Generalized Posterior".
 It also contains some experiments presented in the paper.

 ### Requirements and Setup